 Young people who can demonstrate they meet the criteria, may be eligible to receive deferred action (DACA) for a period of three years, subject to renewal, and will be eligible to apply for work authorization.

-THE FIRST STEP: Review the criteria for deferred action (DACA) to understand whether you may be eligible.
+THE FIRST STEP: Review the criteria for deferred action (DACA) to determine if you are eligible for consideration.

 Since ASSET and DACA both affect Colorado’s undocumented youth, it’s easy to confuse the policies.
 Here’s how they impact one another: